Eriq7/Python-API-Auto-Test/README.md

 ## 📌 Overview

+This project is not just an API test suite — it is a **containerized, CI-driven API testing platform** designed to demonstrate how real-world backend testing is built and operated.

-🔍 **What This Project Really Demonstrates**
+### 🚀 What This Project Demonstrates

+- 🧩 **Framework-oriented API testing**
+  API tests are structured as a reusable framework instead of scattered scripts.

-- **Framework-oriented testing mindset**
+- 📊 **Data-driven testing (Excel → API → Report)**
-  Instead of writing scattered API test scripts, this project focuses on structuring API tests into a reusable and maintainable framework.

-- **Clear separation of concerns**
-  Test logic, test data, and execution flow are separated, allowing tests to scale as the project grows.
+  Test cases, parameters, and expected results are managed in Excel for traceability.

+- 🐳 **Fully Dockerized execution**
+  Both the **target API** and the **test runner** run in containers to guarantee environment consistency.

+- ⚡ **FastAPI-based testable backend**
+  A real FastAPI service is provided so tests run against an actual HTTP system.

-- **Predictable and maintainable API regression testing**
+- 🔁 **CI-driven regression testing**
-  By introducing Excel-based data-driven testing, standardized request handling, and unified HTML reporting, the framework makes regression testing easier to maintain and easier to understand—especially when test cases change frequently.

-- **Engineering / CI Demonstration**

-- **Dockerized execution (Docker + Compose)**
-  The target API and the test runner are containerized to ensure **consistent environments** across local runs and CI.

-- **FastAPI services (Target API + Test Trigger)**
-  A FastAPI-based target system is provided for repeatable API testing, and a lightweight trigger service can invoke the test runner.

-- **Jenkins CI Pipeline (Pipeline from SCM)**
-  Jenkins pulls the repo, starts services via Docker Compose, runs the test suite, and archives reports as build artifacts.
+  Jenkins pulls the repo, builds containers, runs tests, and archives HTML + Excel reports automatically.

+---

+### 🧠 Why This Matters

+In real backend teams, API tests must be:

+- **Repeatable** → same result on every machine
+- **Traceable** → each test maps to business cases
+- **Automatable** → runnable by CI without manual setup

+This project shows how those goals are achieved using **FastAPI + Docker + Jenkins + Python test frameworks**.

+---

-💡 **When This Kind of Framework Is Useful**
+### 💡 When This Kind of Framework Is Useful

 This approach is especially suitable for:

 - **Small to mid-sized backend systems**
 - **Teams that rely heavily on API regression testing**
-- **Scenarios where test cases change frequently and require clear traceability**
+- **Projects where test cases change frequently and must remain traceable**

+---

 The framework is built using: